Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Brokerage fees are an important factor when comparing trading platforms, however there are other things to consider too.
-While share trading accounts in Ireland tend to highlight their lowest available brokerage fee, this is usually impacted by how often you trade and how much you trade.
+Brokerage fees are an important factor when comparing trading platforms.
+However, there are other things to consider too.
+While stock trading accounts in Ireland tend to highlight the lowest available brokerage fee, this is usually impacted by how often you trade and how much you trade.
 Some accounts also have monthly inactivity fees if you don’t place any trades for a specific period of time.

 There are two main ways to make money from investing in stocks:

-Blue chip shares are large companies that are financially strong and have a solid track record of producing good earnings to shareholders.
+Blue chip stocks are large companies that are financially strong and have a solid track record of producing good earnings to shareholders.
 Typically, they are industry leaders and household brands.
-Investing in blue chip shares could be a good strategy for beginners, as they are usually considered to be very stable and have been in the market for a long time.
+Investing in blue chip stocks could be a good strategy for beginners, as they are usually considered to be very stable and have been in the market for a long time.

-When choosing an online share trading platform, consider the following factors:
+When choosing an online stock trading platform, consider the following factors:

 Here are some tips to help get you started: